emmanueldenloye/dotemacs-arch/elpa/gscholar-bibtex-readme.txt

   Possible values:
   - action: :on or :off
-  - source-name: "Google Scholar", "ACM Digital Library" or "IEEE Xplore"
+  - source-name: "Google Scholar", "ACM Digital Library", "IEEE Xplore" or "DBLP"

   Say if you want to disable "IEEE Xplore", use the following code:
       (gscholar-bibtex-source-on-off :off "IEEE Xplore")